cartdotcom-cloudoperations/checkov-policies/README.md

 # Checkov Policies

-A repository to house custom Checkov policies for our Terraform code.
+A repository to house custom Checkov policies and the Checkov configuration for the CloudOps team's IaC modules.

 ## Install